-South Cambridgeshire District Council has provided a separate letter in respect of the provisional Modification to the South Cambridgeshire Local Plan to allocate land south of the Cambridge Biomedical Campus (CBC).
+South Cambridgeshire District Council has provided a separate letter [PDF, 196KB] in respect of the provisional Modification to the South Cambridgeshire Local Plan to allocate land south of the Cambridge Biomedical Campus (CBC).

-In a separate letter, Cambridge City Council has advised the Inspectors that they will be undertaking further work in relation to student accommodation.
+In a separate letter [PDF, 332KB], Cambridge City Council advised the Inspectors that they will be undertaking further work in relation to student accommodation.

-For further progress on the Local Plans Examinations vist the Examination page.
+For further progress on the Local Plans Examinations visit the Examination page.